snowbite/SEBC/installation/1_preinstall.md

 1
 ```

-2. Show the mount attributes of all volumes
+b.
+Show the mount attributes of all volumes

 ```
 $ mount